Ben Bova: Personal life and education

-Ben Bova was born on November 8, 1932, in Philadelphia.
+Benjamin William Bova was born on November 8, 1932, in Philadelphia.
 He graduated from South Philadelphia High School in 1949.
 In 1953, while attending Temple University in Philadelphia, he married Rosa Cucinotta; they had a son and a daughter.
 The couple divorced in 1974.
-That year he married Barbara Berson Rose.
+That year, he married Barbara Berson Rose.
 Barbara Bova died on September 23, 2009.
 Bova dedicated his 2011 novel Power Play to Barbara.
 In March 2013, he announced on his website that he had remarried, to Rashida Loya.

 Bova was an atheist and was critical of what he saw as the unquestioning nature of religion.
 He wrote an op-ed piece in 2012, in which he argued that atheists can be just as moral as religious believers.

-He went back to school in the 1980s, earning a Master of Arts degree in communications in 1987 from the State University of New York at Albany and a Doctor of Education degree from California Coast University in 1996.
+He went back to school in the 1980s, earning a master of arts degree in communications in 1987 from the State University of New York at Albany and a doctor of education degree from California Coast University in 1996.

-Bova died from COVID-19 related pneumonia and a stroke on November 29, 2020, at the age of 88.
+Bova died from COVID-19-related pneumonia and a stroke on November 29, 2020, at the age of 88.

+He was awarded a 2020 Kate Wilhelm Solstice Award by the Science Fiction Writers of America, the citation saying, "Ben Bova was so deeply immersed in science fiction that having his name on a project was a stamp of quality, be that as an editor or as a writer.
+More than that, Ben was kind.
+He knew how hard breaking into the field was and created new opportunities for early career writers."